-As the electrical audio signal passes through the voice coil, the driver produces coinciding sound.
-The inefficiencies, inherent to any transducer, produce heat in the system.
+As the electrical audio signal passes through the voice coil, the driver produces a coinciding sound.
+The inefficiencies inherent to any transducer produce heat in the system.
 If the speaker cannot dissipate the amount of heat generated, the voice coil can become damaged.

 As we'd expect, the greater the audio signal's amplitude, the more heat is created in the voice coil.

 So if the amplifier is too strong for a speaker, it could potentially send a signal that is “too hot to handle” and damage the coil.